June 1st: River Camel Polbrook and Caerthillian Cove, Cornwall.

-On the way back down passing through Souther Scales Farm Andy spotted the 'plant of the day' growing beside a derelict outbuilding.
+On the way back down passing through Souther Scales Farm we spotted the 'plant of the day' growing beside a derelict outbuilding.
 Good King Henry no less!
 Once quite a common plant of waysides and around farmsteads but not so these days.
 Well, this was the first time we'd seen it!
 We nearly didn't either because we'd walked straight past it on the way up.
 It was tricky getting photos because it was behind some high fencing which I guess was to keep sheep out of the building, rather than botanists.
 The exclusion of sheep is probably why it survives here.
 There were no plants outside of the fencing.

 Good King Henry - Chenopodium bonus-henricus

 After long drive from Devon up to the Great Orme ( part of the M6 was closed) we arrived quite late in the afternoon.
 Even so we were successful in seeing Silver-studded Blues (No.39) and also in our attempt to see the first Grayling of the year for the UK...

 Well I think so.
 Probably?
 Or perhaps possibly?